The Lord of the Rings: The Rings of Power season 2: Critical response

-The review aggregator website Rotten Tomatoes calculated that 84% of 170 critics reviews were positive and the average rating for the season was 7.25 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 85% of 173 critics reviews for the season were positive, and the average of rated reviews was 7.25 out of 10.
 The website's critics consensus reads, "The Rings of Powers sophomore season discovers new virtues while retaining some of its predecessor's vices, overall making for a more kinetic journey through Tolkien's world."
 Metacritic assigned a weighted average score of 67 out of 100 based on 25 reviews, indicating a "generally favorable" response.
-Critics broadly felt that the series' production value remained high in the second season, with praise for the visuals, design work, and McCreary's score.
-The season was also seen to be more confident in its storytelling than the first, though some critics said the series still had pacing issues and too many storylines—including multiple new characters and creatures.
+Critics broadly felt that the series' production value remained high, with praise for the visuals, design work, and McCreary's score.
+The season was also seen to be more confident in its storytelling than the first, though some critics said it still had pacing issues and too many storylines—including multiple new characters and creatures.

-Charles Edwards received praise for his performance as Celebrimbor in the season.

 Empires Helen O'Hara praised the season and awarded it five stars out of five, saying every element was designed to "transport us to Middle-earth and carry us through its most horrifying, inspiring and sentimental moments... if you're a Tolkien fan, it's hard to imagine what more you could possibly ask for."
-Nick Schager at The Daily Beast called the season "suspenseful, graceful, and frequently breathtaking", and particularly praised Vickers's performance as Sauron.
+Nick Schager at The Daily Beast called the season "suspenseful, graceful, and frequently breathtaking", and particularly praised Vickers's performance.
 He considered it to be better than the second season of fellow fantasy series House of the Dragon, with no "stagnant placeholder" episodes.
 Similarly, Melanie McFarland of Salon said the producers of House of the Dragon could learn from The Rings of Powers second season about pacing and ending a season leaving the audience anticipating the next.
 Kaiya Shunyata, reviewing the season for RogerEbert.com, found it to be a "major leap forward" for the series, with a tighter narrative, and called it "the most striking fantasy show of the year".
 She said Edwards and Vickers gave the best performances.
 Ben Travers of IndieWire graded the season a "B+", praising its themes, the time taken to develop key characters, and the ending, but finding the storylines focused on Men and the Stranger to be less interesting.
 Chase Hutchinson reviewed the season for The Seattle Times and called it a "welcome step up" from the first season, but said the series still struggled to balance all of its storylines and found the Stranger's story to be particularly extraneous.
 Keith Phipps, writing for TV Guide, said the season was "sometimes frustrating but just as often rewarding", praising the visuals in all storylines even though some are more interesting than others.
 He was particularly positive about Edwards, the Dwarves, and the Rhûn storyline.
-Several critics praised the depiction of the Siege of Eregion in the season's final episodes.
+Several critics praised the depiction of the Siege of Eregion in the final episodes.